Humpback Whales: The Ultimate Guide to Humpback Whales!

 Humpbacks can feel physical pain and are thought to have a pain tolerance similar to humans.
 Entangled whales often emit moans and wails of pain and show visible soreness from lacerations.
 Humpbacks can also feel emotional pain.
 For instance, mothers mourning the loss of their calves produce wailing sounds.

 In Mexico, underwater cameraman Rodrigo Friscone Wyssmann observed a female humpback whale mourning her calf, killed by orcas.
 The mother sat motionless, while a male escort swam nearby, potentially comforting her.
 They stayed near the site for nearly a week.
-Another example occurred in Long Island, where a lighthouse keeper heard loud mournful whale sounds after a breastfeeding calf washed ashore, indicating a searching mother.
+Another example happened in Long Island.
+A lighthouse keeper heard loud, sad whale sounds.
+This was after a breastfeeding calf washed ashore.
+The sounds showed that a mother whale was searching for her calf.

 Humpback Whale Placenta

 Limited information exists about the placentas of humpback whales.
-However, in 1994, researchers in Hawaii recorded a floating portion of the placenta measuring about 1.2 to 1.5 meters long, with the submerged portion around 2.4 meters long.
+In 1994, researchers in Hawaii found a floating part of the placenta.
+It measured about 1.2 to 1.5 meters long.
+The part that was underwater was about 2.4 meters long.

 Do Whales Get Periods?